 How is skin cancer diagnosed?

-When you schedule a visit for a skin problem, the doctor will examine your skin and decide whether you need further assessment.
+During a skin screening, the doctor will examine your skin and decide whether you need further assessment.
 Skin biopsy is the only way to know whether you have skin cancer.
 It is the removal of a tissue sample to collect the cells necessary for the examination, which is then performed by a microscope.

 Conclusion